 You can visit and adopt a baby elephant!

 If you like reptiles then there's also the Nairobi Snake Park.

-If you've heard of the movie Out of Africa, then definitely go to the Karen Blixen House and Museum. over 7 years ago
+If you've heard of the movie Out of Africa, then definitely go to the Karen Blixen House and Museum. almost 8 years ago

 I'm a bit late in answering this, but for anyone else who's interested, here's a couple guides/events sites I've found useful for finding things to do in Nairobi: